Before You Read Me: Don’t Read Me

 Now That You Know Your Date Last Insured

 If Your Date Last Insured Is Far in the Future

 You are safe.
 You are free to start a new application, or you are free to go to Appeals Council.
 No problems either way.

 If Your Date Last Insured Is Coming Up In the Next Year or Two

 Your Date Last Insured may expire while you are waiting for the Appeals Council process.
-Once this happens, you may lose the option of starting a new application.
+Once this happens, you it may be more difficult to start a new application.
 Keep an eye on your Date Last Insured and make sure to make a good decision for yourself before it passes.

 If Your Date Last Insured Has Already Past

 Your Date Last Insured has expired.
 You have a few options: